lapnd/httdes.github.io/fpgaguide.md

 ![Branching](./jtag-xadc.png)

+The UART uses the USB-to-UART connection on the board.

 ### (ii) DE4

 Connect your Olimex JTAG debugger to the DE4 FPGA board by the GPIO_1 (JP4) header, with JTAG pin 1 connects to GPIO pin 1, etc.